larsz-o/redux-feedback-loop/README.md

 # Dinner Diary
 A React.js app for rating daily meals.
-Keep track of your dinners to remember which meals you liked best.
+Keep track of your dinners and remember which meals you liked best.

 ## Built With
 * React.js